 Understanding water quality and its spatial and temporal variations is inherently complex due to the multitude of interlinked physical, chemical, and (micro)biological processes.
 Advances in mechanistic and predictive understanding of spatiotemporal water quality changes are needed to achieve evidence-based water resources management based on cause-effect relationships.
 To this end, we believe that innovation in both data gathering (e.g., high resolution sampling, (autonomous) sensors, novel isotopic or microbiological (“omics”) data) and data interpretation (e.g., (environmental fate and reactive transport models) are required.

-The Water Quality section aims to establish a platform for publications that advance our insight of the processes controlling the various water quality parameters specifically through innovations in modelling and monitoring (ideally in combination).
-Studied systems may range from the vadose zone, to groundwater and surface waters (rivers, lakes) and their interaction under natural or engineered conditions.
-In this section we aim to cross-fertilize research fields in monitoring and modelling approaches and bring together water quality researchers from different disciplines (e.g., hydrogeology, hydrology, limnology, (bio)geochemistry, microbial ecology) working on different water compartments and water quality components.
+We invite manuscripts that cross-fertilize research fields in monitoring and modelling approaches and bring together water quality researchers from different disciplines (e.g., hydrogeology, hydrology, limnology, (bio)geochemistry, microbial ecology) working on different water compartments and water quality components.

 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact email@example.com